The Importance of Hope

 As Peter Senge taught us long ago (see info graphic on right), when people maintain hope around what’s possible, it helps them avoid lowering their goals, it also helps them discover new and more creative solutions.

 Why do I know this better today?
-Because of how personally challenging this past year was.
+Because of how personally challenging this past year has been.

 I have always believed there is a “win-win” answer around work-life integration.
 However, this year, as I balanced my leadership role at ThirdPath with the unexpected and all-consuming demands of elder care, it taught me that some years we will fall short of this goal.
 Sometimes life will demand more of us, and work will need to take a back seat.